Volatile markets can exacerbate clients’ concerns about running out of money

 The Challenger Retirement Illustrator shows that this strategy improves the chance of meeting their retirement income goal from 23% to 44%.

 In fact, if Rick and Rhonda were to use a step-down strategy (reducing their income from $62,000 to $55,000 per year from age 85) combined with this layering strategy, they would increase their chance of meeting their retirement income goal up to 63%.

-Importantly, unlike the other strategies mentioned above, when Rick and Rhonda’s ABP runs out, the layering strategy will provide a layer of guaranteed lifetime annuity income above the full Age Pension.
+Importantly, unlike the other strategies mentioned above, when Rick and Rhonda’s ABP runs out, the layering strategy will provide a layer of regular lifetime income above the full Age Pension.

 Finding a happy equilibrium with income layering

 Income layering is a strategy that covers all bases, making sure both short-term and longer-term income needs are covered.
-By ‘layering’ a portfolio using a complementary income stream such as a lifetime annuity, your clients benefit from an extra layer of protection when their investments take a hit from the sharemarket.
+By ‘layering’ a portfolio using a complementary income stream your clients benefit from an extra layer of protection when their investments take a hit from the sharemarket.

 There are a number of reasons why a lifetime annuity can be a sensible option in retirement: